Mint3y/mtrx2700-a3/minutes/8_may.md

 ## Meeting Summary
 We updated each other on our progress and worked on our modules during the lab session.
 We successfully implemented and decoded some arbitrary morse code and had the timer challenge visibly working.
+There has been some prototyping for button caps and a controller housing for the gyro/memory games.

 *Written by Johnathan Min*